virtualmin/virtualmin.com/content/docs/Plugins/podman.md

 ---
 title: "Podman"
 author: "Ilia Ross"
-date: "2026-07-15"
+date: "2026-07-18"
 weight: 2511100
 edition: "pro"
 ---

-Podman is a Virtualmin plugin for deploying and managing application containers and pods per virtual server.
+Podman is a Virtualmin plugin for deploying and managing containerized applications, containers, and pods per virtual server.
 It combines Podman's daemonless container runtime with Virtualmin's domain ownership, permissions, reverse proxy configuration, audit logging, and command-line API.

-Use it to run a standalone application container, group related containers in a pod, publish an application below a virtual server's URL, inspect runtime state, or automate the same operations with the `virtualmin` command and authenticated remote API.
+Use an **Application Recipe** to deploy a complete supported application with minimal configuration, or create standalone containers and multi-container pods manually.
+The same operations are available through the `virtualmin` command and authenticated remote API.

 ## What the plugin manages

 The plugin adds domain-aware management for:

+- **Application Recipes** — deploy one of many curated applications with its containers, private database or cache services, persistent storage, generated secrets, published port, and domain-root reverse proxy
 - **Containers** — create, edit, reinstall, start, stop, restart, delete, inspect, view logs, and open an interactive terminal
 - **Pods** — create, clone, start, stop, delete, inspect, view logs, and add